MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-create-modern-site-pages.md

 8. The script will prompt you for a **SiteUrl** and **WebUrl**.

-   If you have a site such as "<https://contoso.sharepoint.com/sites/marketing/northwindcompete>"
+   If you have a site such as: `https://contoso.sharepoint.com/sites/marketing/northwindcompete`

    For the **SiteUrl** you would enter:  `https://contoso.sharepoint.com/sites/marketing`